12 nights between London hops (nights of Tue Aug 4 – Sat Aug 15):

 Flight

-Final tip: The westbound daytime flight is easier on jet lag than the overnight eastbound.
-You'll arrive feeling tired but functional.
-Plan nothing for Thursday — just recover.
+Final tip: The westbound daytime flight home is gentler than the overnight outbound.
+You'll land tired but functional — plan nothing big for Thursday after you get home.

 Estimated Budget (per person, mid-range)

 Prices in USD.
 Based on 3 people traveling together (2 hotel rooms or family rooms).
-Includes London overnights, no DFDS ferry (Dublin replaces Norway), and Clearwell Castle stay.
+Includes London overnights, no DFDS ferry, ARN→DUB direct (no Scotland), and Clearwell Castle stay.
 SFO↔LHR flights already booked (not included in estimate below).

 | Category | Details | Est. Cost ($) |